Stone Sealer Restoration

 Spill Cleanup: Promptly clean up spills to prevent staining.
 Black leathered granite is generally more forgiving than lighter colors, but it’s still important to wipe up spills as soon as they occur.
 Use a blotting motion rather than rubbing to avoid spreading the spill.

 Sealing: While leathered granite is less prone to showing fingerprints and watermarks compared to polished granite, it’s still essential to seal it periodically to protect it from stains and spills.
 Sealing frequency depends on the porosity of the granite and the manufacturer’s recommendations.
-You can perform a simple water test to determine if your countertops need resealing: sprinkle a few drops of water onto the surface, and if it beads up, the seal is still intact.
-If it absorbs into the granite, it’s time to reseal.

 Avoid Heat: Although granite is heat-resistant, extreme temperature changes can potentially cause thermal shock and damage the surface.
 Always use trivets or hot pads under hot pots, pans, or other heated items to prevent direct contact with the granite surface.
 If you want professional guidance then Stone Sealer Restoration is best in business.